-It can be hard to remember if you’re a hopeful home buyer banging your head against the Household Expenditure Measure or the serviceability buffer, but lenders really do want your business.
+It might not feel like it if you're a hopeful home buyer banging your head against the Household Expenditure Measure or the serviceability buffer, but lenders really do want your business.

-Introductory rates, offset accounts, and low fees are some of the many methods lenders use to entice borrowers to switch over.
+Introductory rates, offset accounts and low fees are some of the many methods to entice borrowers to switch over.

-One of the most popular (and controversial) alternatives are cashback offers for refinancing.
+One of the popular (and controversial) alternatives are cashback offers for refinancing.

 What are home loan cashback offers?